regbake/adobe-project/README.md

 Backend Unit tests are run with Mocha/Chai/Chai-http

-Run with "npm test" in root directory.
+You can run Unit tests with "npm test" in root directory.

 #Karma Test